-Water revenues - Water revenues were 8.2% higher in 2015 than in 2014.
-The addition of 1,721 new customers during 2015 plus a 5% rate increase implemented November 2014 on commercial customers accounts for some of this increase.
+Water revenues - Water revenues were 4.5% higher in 2016 than in 2015.
+The addition of 1,007 new customers during 2016 plus dryer than normal weather conditions that persisted during the spring and summer of 2016 accounts for most of this increase.
 The Authority has a three tiered inclining block rate structure.
 Total system wide revenue will fluctuate from year to year depending on customer consumption patterns which determine the tiers that water is billed in.

 All water is metered and sold at a monthly base charge plus a usage rate per thousand gallons.
-The residential rates in place at June 30, 2015, are:
+The residential rates in place at June 30, 2016, are:

-\$12.39 per month base charge (household size meter)\$4.68 per thousand gallons for the first 6,000 gallons\$6.37 per thousand gallons for the next 4,000 gallons\$9.31 per thousand gallons for all usage above 10,000 gallons.
+\$12.39 per month base charge (household size meter)

+- \$ 4.68 per thousand gallons for the first 6,000 gallons - \$ 6.37 per thousand gallons for the next 4,000 gallons - \$ 9.31 per thousand gallons for all usage above 10,000 gallons.

 Sewerage charges are based on metered water usage.
-The Authority added 914 new sewerage customers to the system in 2015.
-A 5% rate increase took effect for all commercial customers in November 2014.
-Residential sewerage rates at June 30, 2015, are:
+The Authority added 909 new sewerage customers to the system in 2016.
+Residential sewerage rates at June 30, 2016, are:

-\$12.39 per month base charge\$4.68 per thousand gallons for the first 6,000 gallons\$6.37 per thousand gallons for all usage above 10,000 gallons
+\$12.39 per month base charge\$ 4.68 per thousand gallons for the first 6,000 gallons

+\$ 6.37 per thousand gallons for all usage above 10,000 gallons

-Approximately 36% of the Authority's water customers are also sewer customers.
+Approximately 37% of the Authority's water customers are also sewer customers.
 However, this percentage is growing as Henry County transforms to a more urbanized county, and most new subdivisions and commercial developments require public sewer.

 Connection fees - A connection fee, approximating the cost of the water meter equipment, is required for all new connections onto the system.
-The current charge for a standard 3/4 inch meter is \$240 (the charge is more for larger meters).
+The fee during FY 2016 for a standard /4 inch meter is \$240 (the charge is more for larger meters).
 In addition, if the Authority is required to tap into the water main and run the service line to the meter, the Authority charges a fee to recover the cost for doing so.
-Connection fees have risen for three consecutive years from a low of \$104,000 in FY 2011.
+Total revenue received from Connection fees has risen each year for five consecutive years from a low of \$104,000 in FY 2011, up to \$398,641 in FY2016.

-Other fees and charges - This line item includes a 10% fee for late payments made by customers, which totaled \$707,000 in FY 2015.
+Other fees and charges - This line item includes a 10% fee for late payments made by customers, which totaled \$673,049 in FY 2016.
 A \$50 fee is also required to restore service to customers who have had their water service cut off for non-payment.
-During the year, approximately \$534,000 was collected for that.
+During the year, approximately \$485,620 was collected for that.
 Bad check fees, damage and tampering fees, plan review fees, non-compliance fees, fishing permits and various other fees, are also credited to this line.

 Water treatment & water purchase - This is the cost to operate the Authority's two water treatment plants, having a permitted capacity totaling 37 million gallons per day (mgd), plus nine elevated water storage tanks, three ground storage tanks and several booster pump stations.
-Actual water production during FY 2015 averaged 14.7 million gallons per day (mgd), compared to 15.8 mgd the previous year.
-In addition to its finished water production capability, contracts with neighboring Clayton and DeKalb counties enable the Authority to purchase finished water on an as needed basis.
-In fiscal year 2015, the Authority produced more than 99% of its total water requirements and purchased less than 1%.
+Actual water production during FY 2016 averaged 15.4 million gallons per day (mgd), compared to 14.7 mgd the previous year.
+In addition to its finished water production capability contracts with neighboring Clayton and DeKalb counties enable the Authority to purchase finished water on an as needed basis.
+For the last nine years, inclusive of the current year, after the Authority's second water treatment plant came on line in 2007, the Authority produces more than 99% of its total water requirements and purchases less than 1%.